 Important to note is that due to the global outbreak of Covid-19, travel and adoption restrictions may apply.
 Get news updates for travel and adoption at Travel.State.Gov.

-When you visit the country you may wish to adopt in, you will see updated news articles to the right on the website pertaining to that particular country.
+When you visit the country you may wish to adopt, you will see updated news articles to the right on the website about that particular country.

 Adopting from Korea has its pros and cons.
 Learn more here.